brandongregory/dndhelp/src/5e-build-guides/unarmed-brawler.md

 ---
 layout: article.njk
 meta_title: "Strength-Based Unarmed Brawler Builds in DnD 5e"
-meta_description: "Want to be a rough-and-tumble street brawler WITHOUT the mystical element of Monks?
-A strong brawler might be your best bet."
+meta_description: "A rough-and-tumble street brawler can hit like a truck and go all day without running out of ki points.
+Here's how to build one in DnD 5e."
 author: "Brandon Gregory"
 section_name: build
 tags: ['build']